fachat/csa_ultracpu/README.md

 Here are four subdirectories:

 - [Board](Board/) that contains the board schematics and layout
-- [CPLD](CPLD/) contains the VHDL code to program the CPLD logic chip used, and describes the configuration options - including the [SPI](CPLD/SPI.md) usage
+- [CPLD](CPLD/) contains the VHDL code to program the FPGA logic chip used, and describes the configuration options - including the [SPI](CPLD/SPI.md) usage and the [Video](CPLD/VIDEO.md) feature and register description.
 - [ROM](ROM/) ROM contents to boot
 - [Demo](Demo/) Some demo programs
 - [tests](tests/) Some test programs